-The individual with the minimum structural material volume yields a reduction of more than 31% compared to the original (modified) reference spar-type floating platform, for which it must be noted that it has neither been designed with the same design requirements, nor has it yet been optimized.
-The fact that this optimum solution is just found in the last generation states that the optimizer still tries to improve the result for the objective function since no convergence tolerance has been specified as a stop criterion and the 10,000 simulations have to be completed.
-Evaluation of the individuals corresponding to the first ten minimum objective function results yields-as some individuals yield the same objective function value-16 individuals with just a 2.84E-4% increase in structure material volume compared to the minimum value and shapes that are 410 difficult to distinguish from each other.
-This demonstrates the above-mentioned anticipation and emphasizes the optimization's convergence.
+The individual with the minimum structural material volume yields a reduction of more than 31 % compared to the original (modified) reference spar-type floating platform, for which it must be noted that it has neither been designed with the same design requirements nor yet been optimized.
+The fact that this optimum solution is just found in the last generation states that the optimizer still tries to improve the result for the objective function since no convergence tolerance has been specified as a stop criterion, and the 10 000 simulations have to be completed.
+Evaluation of the individuals corresponding to the first 10 minimum objective function results yields - as some individuals yield the same objective function value - 16 individuals with just a 2.84×10^{-4} % increase in structure material volume compared to the minimum value and shapes that are difficult to distinguish from each other.
+This demonstrates the abovementioned anticipation and emphasizes the optimization's convergence.

 The geometry of the best-performing floater shape is shown schematically in Fig. 8 in comparison to the original floating platform, while the key figures are presented in Table 8.
-The global system performance points out that the maximum total inclination angle is the most critical criterion, as the value obtained from the optimized design is equal to the specified upper

-- 415 limit of 10°.
-With respect to the design development within the optimization process, both Fig. 8 and Table 8 indicate the following advancements: To reduce structure material volume, the overall length of the floating platform is significantly decreased (the draft of the optimized floater, however, is still some way from the minimum allowable draft of 15 m), the width of the bottom part of the support structure is enlarged, while the upper and middle parts are almost left out (leading to this significant constriction in the tapered part), and a very low ballast volume is obtained through a significantly increased ballast density.
-420 utilizing MagnaDense or high-density concrete as the ballast material.
+The global system performance points out that the maximum total inclination angle is the most critical criterion, as the value obtained from the optimized design is equal to the specified upper limit of 10° .
+With respect to the design development within the optimization process, both Fig. 8 and Table 8 indicate the following advancements: to reduce structure material volume, the overall length of the floating platform is significantly decreased (the draft of the optimized floater, however, is still some way from the minimum allowable draft of 15 m); the width of the bottom part of the support structure is enlarged, while the upper and mid-